AhouLucas/linma2222-project/part4/report/report.typ

     caption: [Experimental $Q$-function obtained via Monte-Carlo approximation against $Q_"LSPE"$] )<fig:q85_QLSPE>

-  On @fig:q85_QLSPE, we see that the $Q_"LSPE"$ approximates the estimation almost perfectly, which indicates that the method works correctly.
+  On @fig:q85_QLSPE, we see that the $Q_"LSPE"$ approximates the estimation quite well, though there is a slight deviation with the identity line.
 ]

+#pagebreak()

 == Question 8.6

+Consider the LQR approximate model obtained in Section 4, i.e., with objective (7).
+For this model repeat Question 8.5 (but for the comparison, use the exact Q-function, which you can compute analytically).

 #answer(title:"Answer")[
   Again, we ran the LSPE algorithm, this time on the LQR approximate model from section 4.
 We use the same choice of basis as the last question.